 I had some pre-cooked polenta (the type that comes as a log) and I stumbled on an Ottolenghi cornbread recipe using polenta.
 I was inspired to tweak his recipe to use pre-cooked polenta, and the result was amazing.
 Fluffy, moist interior + crisp exterior.
 We're in business, folks!

 📋 Ingredients & variations

 This recipe uses instant (pre-cooked) polenta as the base.
 But it works just as well with dry cornmeal for a more traditional texture (see recipe notes for weight substitutions).
-I use jalapenos, cheddar, and cotija cheese toppings - but you can add corn and red onions!
+I use jalapenos, cheddar, and cotija cheese toppings - but you can add corn and red onions.
+If you don't have cotija on hand, try one of these other options! !

 My cornbread uses eggs and Greek yogurt and also has flour in it, so it's not gluten free.
 However, here are some substitutions to accommodate dietary restrictions:

 - Make it gluten-free.
 Use ¾ cup of cornmeal and ¼ cup of rice flour instead of all purpose flour; I’ve found rice flour helps make it more crumbly.
 The texture is not exactly the same, but it's still darn delicious!

 - Make it vegan.
 Use 1.5 cups of soy milk +2 teaspoon of lemon juice instead of Greek yogurt or use vegan yogurt (the key is to make sure the batter is soft and fluid, so that the end result is moist and fluffy).
 Other non-dairy milk works, but soy is probably your best option.
 For eggs, just use a "flax" egg (1 tablespoon of flax meal + 2.5 tablespoon of water, rest for 15 minutes per flax egg - so you'll need 2 tablespoon of flax meal and 5 tablespoon of water)

 - Make cornbread muffins.
 Prepare the batter exactly as described and then instead of dumping it in a skillet, fill a muffin tray about ⅔ of the way to make cornbread muffins instead.
 This batter should be perfect for 12 muffins.